 A group of high school students are volunteering to serve as pallbearers for fallen military members who otherwise would have been buried alone.

-“This was an opportunity to give something to somebody who finished their life on the fringe of society,” said Tom Lennon, 17, a senior at the University of Detroit Jesuit School.
-“These veterans were men I have never met, but they helped make the country I live in safer and stronger.
+“This was an opportunity to give something to somebody who finished their life on the fringe of society,” said Tom Lennon, a former student at the University of Detroit Jesuit School.
+“These veterans were men I had never met, but they helped make the country I live in safer and stronger.
 No matter who they were or what they did on earth, every person deserves a proper burial.”